roboflow/inference/inference/core/active_learning/README.md

 Once datapoint is selected and there is no limit violation - it will be saved into Roboflow platform with tags relevant for specific strategy (and global tags defined at the level of Active Learning configuration).

+## Strategy limits
+Each strategy can be configured with `limits` - list of values limiting how many images can be collected each minute, hour or day.
+Each entry on that list can hold two values:
+* `type` - one of `["minutely", "hourly", "daily"]` - representing the type of limit
+* `value` - with limit threshold

+Limits are enforced with different granularity, as they are implemented based or either Redis or memory cache (bounded into single process).
+Se effectively:
+* if Redis cache is used - all instances of `inference` connected to the same Redis service will share limits enforcements
+* otherwise - memory cache of single instance is used (multiple processes will have their own limits)

+Self-hosted `inference` may be connected to your own Redis cache.
+Please remember about this while defining strategies limits.

 ## Stubs
 One may use `{dataset_name}/0` as `model_id` while making prediction - to use null model for specific project.
 It is going to provide predictions in the following format: